susiechoi/Cellular-Automata-Simulator/doc/DESIGN.md

 New neighborhood types can be added directly into the Grid Class.
 This Class contains an abstract Class called NeighborhoodMaker.
 Several subclasses extend this abstract class with their own conditional statements for which Cells to include in the neighborhood of a particular Cell.

 Visual features can be added to the main screen where a simulation runs by accessing the SimulationView Class.
-This class currently chooses to dispaly a header, the grid, a control bar, and a slide bar.
+This class currently chooses to display a header, the grid, a control bar, and a slide bar.
 For example, all of the buttons like HOME, RESTART, STEP, etc. are included in "myControlsContainer."
 In order to add user manipulation features like another button or slider, one would need to include this button or slider in one of the current container.
-Another option would be to create a new container and to increase the height of the Scene to acomodate the addition.
-In this Class, it would also be possible to add visualy appealing borders for the grid or other such front-end visual deesign features.
+Another option would be to create a new container and to increase the height of the Scene to accommodate the addition.
+In this Class, it would also be possible to add visually appealing borders for the grid or other such front-end visual design features.
 However, to change the look of the Cells in the Grid themselves, one would need to access the specific Cell Class.
 The Cell class contains an instance variable called myShape.
 This object can change size, color, or even the type of shape.